MikeHopley/ftl-ships-guide/index.md

 * Two shields
 * Offence that works well against two-shield enemies

-“Offence” at this stage usually means a weapon, but it could be hacking, mind control, teleporter, or a combat drone.
+“Offence” often means a weapon or hacking.
+It could also be mind control, teleporter, or a combat drone.

-Ideally I like to start with a good weapon, then add hacking a bit later.
-Prefer 1- or 2-power weapons that you can get online quickly.

 ## General early strategy